siyanapavlova/Advances_in_QA/README.md

 The predictions made during evaluation are also logged in a directory named after the model.

 ### Test the DFGN with `eval_dfgn.py`
 [TODO write this section]

-### Pre-trained models [TODO make sure that this is up-to-date]
+### Pre-trained Models
 You can download pre-trained models for the ParagraphSelector and the subsequent DFGN [from this Google Drive](https://drive.google.com/drive/folders/1FZzxpKQGhDzaDjACcPTna117Ope-RKdE?usp=sharing).

 ### Configuration Files
 The class `ConfigReader` in the utils module can parse files in raw text format to a number of data types.
-The general syntax of configuration files (preferably indicated by the extension '.cfg') follows Python syntax.
+The syntax of configuration files (preferably indicated by the extension '.cfg') follows Python syntax in most parts.
 Here are important details:

 - one parameter per line, containing a name and a value
     - name and value are separated by at least one white space or tab